-In October 2009, California passed Senate Bill (SB) 33762.
+In October 2009, California passed Senate Bill (SB) 33779.
 The bill emphasized that the full benefits of health information technology could not be completely utilized unless electronic health record systems were supported by secure exchange of health records and used by health care providers and others throughout the state and across state boundaries.
 The ARRA of 2009 (Public Law 111-5) and its included HITECH Act, provided California the opportunity to improve its health care system through development of a statewide health information technology infrastructure.
 Federal grant funds provided by Section 3013 of the ARRA were used to expand the use of health information according to nationally recognized standards.
 SB 337 authorized CHHS, or a department under its jurisdiction, to apply for federal health information technology and exchange funding made available through the ARRA.
 An included provision allowed for the selection of a qualified nonprofit to act as the state entity should CHHS not submit an application for federal funds.
 In that instance, the state-selected entity would facilitate and expand the use and disclosure of health information electronically among organizations while protecting individual privacy and confidentiality of electronic medical records.
-All related funds received through the ARRA would be stored in the California Health Information Technology and Exchange Fund and used solely for the purposes of health information technology and exchange.
+All related funds received through the ARRA would be stored in the California Health Information

-61 CAHIE, NATE to Transfer Administration of Nation's First Trust Bundle for Provider Systems to CAHIE (October 7, 2015).
+78 CAHIE, NATE to Transfer Administration of Nation's First Trust Bundle for Provider Systems to CAHIE (October 7, 2015).
 Accessed on: April 25, 2018.

-62 SB 337 (Alquist, Chapter 180, Statutes of 2009).
+79 SB 337 (Alquist, Chapter 180, Statutes of 2009).
 Accessed on: April 25, 2018.